wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 3.7 =
+= Version 4.0 =

+Version 4.0 includes many changes to use the WordPress "[Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)" and "[Transients API](http://codex.wordpress.org/Transients_API)" functions to improve performance, especially for logged-in users and websites that aren't using full-webpage caching plugins.

 * Added the "Object Cache Expiry" option with a default value of 60 seconds.
 * Many changes to the NGFB caching class to use "file" (disk based), "wp_cache" (non-persistent), or "transient" (persistent) caches.
-* Added *persistent* (aka "[wp_cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)") object caching code (using WP's transient functions) for the Open Graph meta tags, the social buttons widget, and shortcodes.
-* Added *non-persistant* (aka "[transient](http://codex.wordpress.org/Transients_API)") object caching code (using WP's wp_cache functions) to the filtered content, which may be used several times for a single webpage.
+* Added *non-persistant* (aka "[wp_cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)") object caching code to the filtered Post or Page content, which may be re-used internatlly several times for a single webpage.
-* Moved the NGFB caching object from the buttons class to the main NGFB class.
-This was necessary in order to use the cache object for Vimeo's API.
+* Added *persistent* (aka "[transient](http://codex.wordpress.org/Transients_API)" object caching code for complete Open Graph meta tags, social buttons widget, shortcodes and content social buttons.
 * Added code to fetch the preview image URL for videos using Vimeo's API.
-* Renamed the `apply_content_filter()` method to `get_filtered_content()`.
 * Fixed the URL used in Open Graph meta tags to keep the query string (minus tracking arguments) for the search results webpage.

-Using the WordPress `wp_cache` and `transient` functions improves performance, especially for logged-in users and websites that aren't using full-webpage caching plugins.

 = Version 3.6.3 =

 * Removed the general "Buttons Language" option and replaced it with three additional language options for Facebook, Google+ and Twitter.
 Each social button supports a very different set of languages (and language acronyms), so combining them into a single option wasn't very functional.
 * Fixed (added) the missing "ngfb-content-buttons" CSS class for social buttons enabled on the settings page.
 * Added a "ngfb-shortcode-buttons" CSS class for social buttons included using the `[ngfb]` shortcode.
 * Improved the "Social Buttons Style" example in the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) section.

 = Version 3.6.2 =

 * Fixed YouTube embeded URLs to make them more compatible with Facebook.
 * Changed the behavior used to determine the sharing URL for index (non-singular) type webpages, from stripping only tracking query arguments to stripping all query arguments.
 * Added the Facebook "Markup Language" option to select between HTML5 or XFBML (defaults to XFBML).

 = Version 3.6.1 =

 * Fixed JavaScript for enabled widget buttons on index webpages.
 That section of code still contained a check for `is_singular()`.
 * Added "Enable Shortcode" option to enable/disable the `[ngfb]` shortcode filter (default is unchecked).

 = Version 3.6 =

 * Added an `[ngfb]` shortcode that can be used to add one or more social buttons to content text.
 For example, `[ngfb buttons="facebook, gplus"]`.
 * Added missing Open Graph og:image tags for *attachment* template webpages.
 * Added the first *attached* image to the Pinterest and Tumblr buttons (if no *featured* image is present).